lexemlang/lexem/specification/descriptive/filters/lexemes.md

 - `@content`: allows to perform complex checks over the content of the node.
 - `@start`: allows to perform complex checks over the start of the content.
 - `@end`: allows to perform complex checks over the end of the content.
-- `@node`: allow to perform complex checks over the node itself.

 > **Note**: this section is optional.